mchieco/EmergencyFlowSheet/README.md

 The system is a web application so it requires no installation other than running the main file.

-First, Navigate to the DataInput.html file.
+First, Navigate to the DataInput.html file to do this follow app ==> resources ==> html ==> DataInput.html.
 This is the file that initiates the code process.

 Once you open the file, the date and time will automatically be filled in.